genome-spy/genome-spy/docs/grammar/composition/concat.md

 The `vconcat` and `hconcat` composition operators place views side-by-side either vertically or horizontally.
 The `vconcat` is practical for building genomic visualizations with multiple tracks.
+The `concat` operator with the `columns` property produces a wrapping grid layout.

 The spacing (in pixels) between concatenated views can be adjusted using the `spacing` property (Default: `10`).